Satisfactory Academic Progress Policy

 Suspension

-Students who fall below SAP standards will be placed on ‘Suspension’ status.
+Students who fall below SAP standards are placed on ‘Suspension‘ status when they:

-- ‘Suspension’: You will be placed on ‘Suspension’ status if you do not fulfill your academic contract, or deemed not making satisfactory academic progress.
+- Fail to fulfill the academic contract, or deemed not making satisfactory academic progress.

 Note: Students in ‘Suspension’ status are NOT eligible for financial aid.